Phillip-Healy/the-build-lab/README.md

 - Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel. (https://www.djangoproject.com/)

 ### SQLite
 - SQLite is a relational database management system contained in a C library.
 In contrast to many other database management systems, SQLite is not a client–server database engine.
 Rather, it is embedded into the end program.
 SQLite generally follows PostgreSQL syntax.
+SQLite 3 was used for testing and early work in this project.

+### PostgreSQL
+- PostgreSQL, also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and SQL compliance.
+It was originally named POSTGRES, referring to its origins as a successor to the Ingres database developed at the University of California, Berkeley. (https://mp.s81c.com/pwb-production/000001-partner/78/documentation/6253_en.pdf)

+### ElephantSQL
+- ElephantSQL will manage administrative tasks of PostgreSQL, such as installation, upgrades to latest stable version and backup handling.
+ElephantSQL is also integrated to several cloud application platforms (also known as PaaS). (https://mp.s81c.com/pwb-production/000001-partner/78/documentation/6253_en.pdf)

+### Heroku
+- Heroku is a cloud platform as a service supporting several programming languages.
+One of the first cloud platforms, Heroku has been in development since June 2007, when it supported only the Ruby programming language, but now supports Java, Node.js, Scala, Clojure, Python, PHP, and Go. (https://www.heroku.com/)

 ### Pillow
 - The Python Imaging Library adds image processing capabilities to your Python interpreter.
 This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.
 The core image library is designed for fast access to data stored in a few basic pixel formats.
 It should provide a solid foundation for a general image processing tool.